 In a nutshell

 Decrease the amount of raw food (especially raw vegetables) to find out whether you have a hard time digesting them.
-Stick to cooking/stewing them for a while.
+Stick to cooking, stewing or baking them for a while.

 6. Be careful what you drink